Awards

 The Award was created in 1989 to encourage and recognize an individual or group residing in the South Georgian Bay area with an innovative artistic project.

-Award amount: $5000
+Award amount: $4000

-Application Opens: May 8th 2023
+Application Opens: May 1st 2024

-Application Deadline: June 2nd 2023
+Application Deadline: June 5th 2024

-For additional inquiries please contact:
+For additional inquiries, please contact: [email protected]

 Objective: To provide encouragement and/or recognition of artistic project development for residents of the South Georgian Bay Region.